Parts of a Neuron and Their Function

 While they have the common features of a typical cell, they are structurally and functionally unique from other cells in many ways.
-All labeled neurons include three basic parts: 1) dendrites, 2) cell body or soma, and 3) axons.
-Besides the three major parts, there is the presence of an axon terminal at the end of the neuron.
+All neurons have three main parts: 1) dendrites, 2) cell body or soma, and 3) axons.
+Besides the three major parts, there is the presence of axon terminal and synapse at the end of the neuron.

 - Acquiring chemical impulse from other cells and neurons